bsutton/dshell/README.md

 If you are looking for DShell then you are almost at the right place.

-As of August 2020 we have renamed DShell to DCli to better reflect what DCli actually.
+As of August 2020 we have renamed DShell to DCli to better reflect what DCli actually does.

 Nothing else is changed, nothing to see here.